Nexoz62270/players-joined-1.0.0/README.md

 # Informations

-Your server need to be an Forge 26.2, and you already have all the source code, so if you have some problem ask AI please, i don't want to be asked for an AI, can litteraly say the problems in 1 mins.
+Just you need your server need to be an Forge 26.2.

 ## Installation